 Museums you won’t want to leave

-If quirky & entertaining and one-of-a-kind is what you look for in a museum, these are the secret spots I go to again and again because I never fail to be entertained and discover something new.
+If only-in-Japan is what you’re looking for in a Tokyo museum, these are the spots I go to again and again because I never fail to be entertained and discover something new.

 EBISU BEER MUSEUM